mike632t/x11-calc/x11-calc-todo.md

 ### Planned changes

+- [ ] Formatted program listings (using python script)

 - [ ] Add a graphical printer display to the HP10

-- [ ] Optional menu (load/save/exit) if GTK is installed

 - [ ] Add proper card reader to HP67